top of page

 Put Your Stamp On It

-The 2019 theme, "Put Your Stamp On It," celebrates 25 years of the Graceful Envelope Contest and 125 years of US commemorative stamps.
+The 2019 theme, "Put Your Stamp On It," celebrated 25 years of the Graceful Envelope Contest and 125 years of US commemorative stamps.

 Adult entries were juried by retired White House Chief Calligrapher Pat Blair and professional calligraphers Sammy Little and Erin Cassidy.
 The three Student divisions were judged by professional calligraphers and art educators Kacie-Linn Engle, Susan Easton and Nahid Tootoonchi.